drapertoby/portfolio-toby-draper/index.md

     </td>
     <td style="vertical-align: top; padding-left: 1rem;">
       <a href="/portfolio-toby-draper/"><strong>LSE Course 2 Assignment</strong></a><br>
       The UK population is growing.
 NHS infrastructure will need investment to grow relative to demand and the organisation will need to make better use of its existing resources.
-This project explores available data to inform strategic decisions that shape capacity planning and optimise service delivery.
+This project explored NHS data using Python to produce visualisations designed tp inform strategic decisions that shape capacity planning and optimise service delivery.
     </td>
   </tr>
 </table>